hardiksingh467-developer/react__query__tut/react__query.md

 The Query cache and stale time plays the same role, the difference is that the subsequent request will be through button click

 ### Success and Error Callbacks
+When we are performing an API call, sometimes we want to produce a side-effect when the query completes, an example would be opening a model, navigating to a different route or even displaying toast notifications, to cater to these scenarios react-query let's us specify, success and error callbacks as configurations or options to the useQuery hook

+const onQuerySuccess = (data) => {
+    console.log("Function called after successful query execution ") console.log("Data is ", data)
+}

+const onQueryFailure = (error) => {
+    console.log("Function called after successfull query execution ") console.log("Error is ", error);
+}

+const { isLoading, data, error, isError} = useQuery("key", callback, {
+    onSuccess: onQuerySuccess
+    onError: onQueryFailure
+});

+The useQuery will by default will retry 2 more times, so a total of three times, before calling the onError function

+### Data Transformation
+Sometimes when data comes from the server we might need to transform data into a format that the frontend can consume, in the Backend we have our own convention and in the frontend we may need our own convention
+To help with such scenarios, React Query provides us with SELECT configuration that we can apply on our useQuery hook In other words, instead of getting an array of objects containing id, and name and createdAt and updateAt, what if we only had an array of names

+const { isLoading, data } = useQuery("key", apiCallback,, {
+    onSuccess,
+    onError,
+    select: (data) => {
+        const superHeroNames = data.data.map((hero) => {return hero.name})
+    }
+})